13-Day Self-Drive Tour of the Ring Road of Iceland with the Snaefellsnes Peninsula & the Westfjords

 • More

-Day two begins with a short drive to Iceland's famous Golden Circle.
+Day two of your summer self-drive tour in Iceland begins with a short drive to the famous Golden Circle.

-This site is also rich in history.
-Here, Icelanders founded their parliament in 930 AD, converted to Christianity in 1000 AD, and declared independence from Denmark in 1944.
+Beyond its stunning landscapes, Thingvellir is deeply rooted in Icelandic history.
+It was here that Icelanders established their parliament in 930 AD, converted to Christianity in 1000 AD, and declared independence from Denmark in 1944.

-After that, head to the geothermal valley of Haukadalur, an area with hot springs, steam vents, mud pools, and geysers.
+Then, head to the Haukadalur Geothermal Valley, an area with hot springs, steam vents, mud pools, and geysers.
 Geysir is the most famous geyser, which lends all the others their name.
-Interestingly, Geysir is mainly inactive, though earthquakes or other factors can change this.
+Interestingly, Geysir is mainly inactive, but Strokkur erupts every 5 to 10 minutes, shooting boiling water over 66 feet (20 meters) into the air.

-After a tiring and eventful day, you'll spend the night in Southwest Iceland.
+After a full day of natural wonders and optional adventures, you’ll spend the night in Southwest Iceland.

 Read more